nThriveAnalytics/k8s-dashboard-electron/README.md

-# K8s Dashboard in Electron App
+# K8s Dashboard in an Electron App

 This app runs the Kubernetes dashboard from within an electron app.
 The app runs `kubectl proxy` as a background process on startup.